ducakar/openzone/README.md

 - `run`: creates symlinks to compiled data archives, HTML pages etc. in the target directory, starts a simple python web server in that directory at port 8000 (`python -m http.server`) and opens `localhost:8000` in chromium browser to test the web-based NaCl port.
-- `debug`: starts gdb and connets it to a running Chromium instance with a NaCl module pending for debugging.
-- `finalise`: runs `pnacl-finalize` to finalise openzone PNaCl pexe executable.
 - `manifest`: writes `share/openzone/manifest.json` file that contains list of game packeges together with their timestamps.
 Needed by NaCl to update cached game packages.